alexferreiradev/alexferreiradev.github.io/blog/articles/3-test-libraries.md

 * ~~Add project example~~
 * ~~Add test example~~
 * ~~Complete the fist test~~
+* Study EasyMock to create the example of init, mock, verify and captureargs
+* Add mock and add verify to test
 * Describe the test and how to run with maven
 * Add some link to build gradle test
 * Add Section describing the version used in the example